zulip/zulip/README.md

 ./tools/test-all
 ```

-This runs the linter plus all of our test suites; they can all be run
+This runs the linter (`tools/lint-all`) plus all of our test suites;
-separately (just read `tools/test-all` to see them).
-You can also run
+they can all be run separately (just read `tools/test-all` to see
-individual tests, e.g.:
+them).
+You can also run individual tests which can save you a lot of
+time debugging a test failure, e.g.:

 ```
 ./tools/test-backend zerver.test_bugdown.BugdownTest.test_inline_youtube
 ./tools/test-js-with-casper 10-navigation.js
+./tools/test-js-with-node # Runs all node tests but is very fast
 ```

 The above instructions include the first-time setup of test databases,